compbiozurich/UZH-BIO392/course-results/Megumi-Mizoguchi/Megumi-Mizoguchi-questions-day-06.md

         ~80% of the all populations has the allele A and the mainority (~20%) has G. In AFR and EAS population, the majority (>95%) has allele A, in AMR and SAS the majority (80 and 93% respectively) has A allale and in EUR 100% is A allele.
 [Population genetics of rs12913832](https://oct2024.archive.ensembl.org/Homo_sapiens/Variation/Population?db=core;v=rs12913832;vdb=variation)

-6. Choose one GWAS study involving the SNP and describe the associated trait or disease, including the reported p-value, effect size (OR or beta), publication details, predicted functional consequences, and include a link to the study from the GWAS Catalog.
+**6. Choose one GWAS study involving the SNP and describe the associated trait or disease, including the reported p-value, effect size (OR or beta), publication details, predicted functional consequences, and include a link to the study from the GWAS Catalog.**

     SNP in CYP2C19 gene (cytochrome P450 family 2 subfamily C member 19) [Gene: CYP2C19](https://www.ebi.ac.uk/gwas/genes/CYP2C19)